 The facing building in the middle of the picture is the dining area and the buildings to the right are the rooms.
 The showers are run by solar power.
 Unusually this teahouse had a TV which was showing a football match!

 We had arrived at Briddim at lunchtime and as we had the rest of the afternoon free, I decided to do some washing!
 I was provided with a metal bowl and shown to the back of the teahouse where a plastic pipe was connected directly to a nearby stream for me to fill my washing bowl!
-While it was sunny, the washing didn’t quite dry properly so I finished it off by handing it in the teahouse around the fire, which meant it smelt smoky!
+While it was sunny, the washing didn’t quite dry properly so I finished it off by hanging it overnight in the teahouse around the fire, which meant it smelt smoky!
 Never mind at least it was a clean smoky smell!

 I also took the opportunity for a luke warm bucket shower 🙂